 Transaction Integrity Fee and Your Business

-The TIF will most commonly be seen by businesses that process card-not-present transactions.
-Below, I've detailed how different types of businesses can expect to feel the impact of the TIF.
+The TIF will most commonly apply to card-not-present transactions.
+Below, I’ve detailed how different types of businesses can expect to feel the impact of the TIF.

 Businesses that swipe the majority of transactions and that enter AVS information when keying-in transaction will see very little impact from the TIF.

 Businesses that process the majority of transactions in a card-not-present environment must ensure that AVS information is being provided to minimize the impact of the TIF.
 Otherwise, you may see a lot of TIF on your statement.

 The separation of the TIF from interchange will impact how processors pass the cost of the charge to their merchants.
 Since the TIF is a relatively sizable transaction-based fee, processors typically bill it as a separate line item.

 Reason for the Transaction Integrity Fee

 It’s widely speculated that the Transaction Integrity Fee is Visa’s response to the Durbin Amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 However, we tend to disagree with this viewpoint for a couple of reasons: